Hawaii Fire and Burglar Alarm Contractor (C-15A) Books & Course Rental - Exam Room Approved

 FAQ Section

-Is the Hawaii C-15A exam open book or closed book?
+Is the Hawaii C-15A exam open book?

-This package includes rental access to the two exam-room-approved books and 6 months of course access.
+This Books & Course Rental package includes 6 months of course access.